12 Best Helpdesk Software in 2026

 Key capabilities

-• Per-agent billing, with the employees who submit requests free.
+- Per-agent billing, with employees who submit requests free of charge.

 Pricing: Free for up to 3 agents (real limits, but usable).
 Standard is around $20/agent and Premium around $50/agent, where the AI, CMDB, and advanced ITSM live.
 Enterprise is custom.
 Confirm at atlassian.com.

 Where it falls short: The power comes with a learning curve, and teams that are not already Atlassian-native often find it unintuitive to configure.
 Conversational, Slack-first resolution is not its center of gravity; you reach it through add-ons.
-If you want employees resolving requests in Slack rather than filing portal tickets, you will be bolting that on.
+If you want employees to resolve requests in Slack rather than file portal tickets, you will be bolting that on.

 5. ServiceNow